bihor/fp_newsletter/Documentation/ChangeLog/Index.rst

 Version 0.12.0: now double opt out possible.
 More FlexForms.

-Version 0.12.3: italian translation added.
-Alpha-version for TYPO3 9.
+Version 0.12.4: italian translation added.
+First version for TYPO3 9 (runs only if typo3db_legacy is installed).